crempp/js86emu/docs/devlog.md

 # Dev Log

+### Sept 3rd 2022
+* The issue on line 721 was because I had the breakpoint set at the wrong address.
+Back to the original issue, The KB reset is not setting BL to 0xAA
+* This keyboard test timing may not be possible to easily fix.
+Maybe switch to the alt BIOS for now.

 ### June 23rd 2022
 * Fixed existing broken tests, added linting and cleaned up existing linting issues.
 This is nice.
 * BUG: Line 721 jumps to C23 at line 520 when it should jump to E3